oleaamot/nikita-noark5-core/docs/licensed-resources/resources.md

 # The use of licensed resources with AGPL

-Note, we have included to sets of resources that have licenses associated with them.
+Note, we have included two sets of resources that have licenses associated with them.
 These are a list of post codes and a list of countries in ISO 3166 format.

 The content has been separated so it is easy to identify it.
 They are in the